 In 2011, the Society received a \$1,000,000 conditional promise to give from a donor.
-The Society must raise certain matching funds as a condition of this promise to give.
+The Society was required to raise certain matching funds as a condition of this promise to give.
 In accordance with professional standards, during the year ended June 30, 2012, the Society received and recognized \$500,000 of revenue related to this promise to give for which the conditions have been met.
-No amounts were received or recognized during the year ended June 30, 2013.
+The remaining conditions were met in 2014 and \$500,000 was received and recognized.